hersharora/CustomerPreferences/README.md

     "IsActive": true
 }

 TemplateID and Repeat are stored as Ids and map to an enum in background and the enums can be used to get string value for the corresponding int.
-A better place to store those string value would be the database itself.
+A better place to store those string values would be the database itself.

 NOTE: Though I prefer .Net core to build APIs, this one has been built using .NET Framework in order to ensure this would work incase the test machine doesn't have .Net Core.

-Steps to setup the API -
+### Steps to setup the API -
 1) Build the solution CustomerPreferences.sln either using MSBuild or through Visual Studio.
 2) Create the database for Api through following steps:
     a.
 Set up the connection string to connect to a database -